Aideen McGinley OBE

 Fiona has been a Trustee of the Carnegie Dunfermline and Hero Fund Trusts since 2005 with a particular interest in the work of the Hero Fund.
 She is a Physiotherapist who has worked clinically in the NHS in Scotland and England and also in Australia, specialising in Neurological Rehabilitation.
 MSc Rehabilitation studies funded by Department of Health (1993).
 Previously Research Physiotherapist employed by the University of Oxford.
 Fiona was formerly Physiotherapy lecturer at Queen Margaret University Edinburgh.
 Fiona has been Deputy Lieutenant of Fife since 2007 and Vice Lord-Lieutenant of Fife since 2015.

-Managing Director Turner Access and Turner Fabrication.
-Trustee of the Carnegie Dunfermline and Hero Fund Trusts.
+Managing Director Turner Access and Turner Fabrication Ltd. (Retired).
+Non-Executive Director Turner Access.
+Chairman of the Carnegie Dunfermline and Hero Fund Trusts.
 Past Chairman NASC Scotland & Northern Ireland; Past Chairman Dunfermline Round Table.
+Past Chair Woodmill High School Board.
+Past Chair 40th Fife Scout Fellowship and Touch Gala Committee.

 Jane Livingstone is a playwright and screenwriter and has been a trustee of the Carnegie UK Trust for 5 years.
 She also publishes online culture magazine Avocado Sweet and provides copywriting and content strategy services to a wide range of freelance clients.
 Jane lives in Dunfermline where she is in involved in various civic and cultural projects including being a trustee of the Carnegie Dunfermline Trust and a founding partner of Outwith Festival.